apache/spark/python/docs/source/user_guide/ps_options.rst

 ====================
 .. currentmodule:: pyspark.pandas

-Koalas has an options system that lets you customize some aspects of its behaviour, display-related options being those the user is most likely to adjust.
+Pandas on Spark has an options system that lets you customize some aspects of its behaviour, display-related options being those the user is most likely to adjust.

 Options have a full "dotted-style", case-insensitive name (e.g. ``display.max_rows``).